 If you need help or wish to report a crime

 - Call 9-1-1 if it is a situation where imminent danger is present.
-To know what types of situations are urgent, read this page from 311 City Services Winnipeg.
+To know what types of situations are urgent go to: 311 City Services Winnipeg.
 It also has useful guidelines on how to call 911.

-- You can visit the Brandon Police Service, Winkler Police Service, Morden Police Service, Altona Police Service websites for more information.
+- You can visit the Brandon Police Service, Winkler Police Service, Morden Police Service, Altona Police Service for more information.
 For emergency calls, you can reach these stations also by using 911.

 - You can find and contact a specific RCMP detachment in Manitoba on this page.
 You can locate it by city or postal code.

 To know more about Canada’s system of justice, go to the Department of Justice website.
 If you need more legal help, please refer to the Community resources below for free legal aid or assistance.